 Expanding Central Government Capabilities.
 The Bush Administration says that the Kabul government is slowly expanding its authority and its capabilities.
 However, the regional governors continue to exercise substantial power.
 In early November 2002, Karzai fired 15 provincial officials, partly in an attempt to establish the primacy of the central government, although many remain at their jobs.
 That same month, police in Kabul suppressed student riots at Kabul University; they were protesting poor dormitory facilities.
 In May 2003, Karzai threatened to resign if the regional governors did not remit some of their privately collected tax revenue to the central government.
-Twelve regional leaders signed a pledge to do so, and observers say that Ismail Khan subsequently remitted \$20 million to Kabul.
+Twelve regional leaders signed a pledge to do so, and observers say that regional leaders subsequently remitted \$85 million to Kabul, as of late July 2003.
 Kabul is expected to raise \$200 million of its \$600 million budget for 2003, the rest to be provided by international donors.
 Obtaining control over tax flows is key if Kabul is to accomplish that goal.
 Karzai has sought to reassure international donors by establishing a transparent budget and planning process.
 On October 13, 2002, international donors applauded Afghanistan's budgetary and reconstruction plans.

 The national airline, Ariana, also has resumed operations.
 On March 23, 2002, schools reopened following the Persian/Afghan new year (Nowruz).
 Girls returned to the schools for the first time since the Taliban came to power, and a total of 3 million children have returned to school since the fall of the Taliban.
-U.S. intelligence is advising the Afghan National Security Directorate to help it build its capabilities to monitor threats to the new government.
+U.S. intelligence is advising the Afghan National Security Directorate to help it build its capabilities to monitor threats to the new government.8

 Since the establishment of the interim government, several countries have reopened embassies in Kabul, including the United States.
 In conjunction with the formation of the interim administration, NSC official Zalmay Khalilzad was appointed a special envoy to Afghanistan in December 2001 and has made several extended visits there.
 In late March 2002, a U.S. Ambassador to Afghanistan, Robert Finn, was sworn in Kabul.
-The new Afghan government has reopened the Afghan embassy in Washington and a new ambassador, U.S.-educated and U.S.-based energy entrepreneur Ishaq Shahryar, has taken office.
-He previously was an adviser to former King Zahir Shah.
+The new Afghan government reopened the Afghan embassy in Washington and a new ambassador, U.S.-educated and U.S.-based energy entrepreneur Ishaq Shahryar, took office, although he is in the process of being replaced as of July 2003.